ChristosPolydorou/craft-bots/Creating-an-Agent.md

 The Command Cycle is the system used to allow the agent to determine its actions, even as the world in the simulation progresses.
 This allows for spending "down-time" thinking and also for the agent to wait to determine the outcomes of its actions before making more decisions.

 At the start of the cycle, the simulation will check if the agent is actively thinking, something that your agent determines.
 If your agent is not thinking, then the simualtion will create a seperate thread for your agent to think on, by calling a function in your agent called get_next_commands(). then the world is updated by a single tick.
 At this point, actors will make progress towards ongoing actions such as digging, constructing, and moving.
 Next, if the agent has sent any commands, they are executed in the simulation.
 Whether successful or not, all actions return a result, usually a true if they are successful and a false otherwise.
-If there are any results, then the simulation will return them to the agent via the agents (recieve_results(results) command, and it is up to the agent to decide what to do with this information.

 When your agent has finished deciding what it will do (assuming it will do so during the simulation), it should change the thinking flag to False, to indicate to the simulation that the agent needs to be called on again.
 Otherwise, your agent will simply stop thinking and stop performing actions.

 ## Structure of an Agent